jhoule42/xQAOA_unit_commitment/README.md

 **1. ADMM (Alternating Direction Method of Multipliers)**
 - Implementation inspired by the following work: http://arxiv.org/abs/2001.02069.
 - The method provide good results when solving the UC problem, however relies to significantly on classical optimization and the quantum solver deal with trivial problems.
-It is then unlikely to provide any quantum advantage.
+It is then unlikely to provide any quantum advantage in our case.

 **2. xQAOA**
 - Implementation inspired by the following work: http://arxiv.org/abs/2108.08805.